 Tackle boxes used in saltwater fishing have to have extra considerations in their design compared to general tackle boxes, and some need to be tailored to a specific type of saltwater fishing, whether it’s offshore fishing, flats fishing, surf fishing, or wading.

-As with anything in saltwater fishing, fighting corrosion is also a top concern and many manufacturers will go above and beyond to ensure rust and corrosion are prevented as much as possible.
+As with anything in saltwater fishing, fighting corrosion is also a top concern.
+Many manufacturers will go above and beyond to ensure rust and corrosion are prevented as much as possible.

 The Best Saltwater Tackle Boxes and Bags

-The selection below are our top 8 choices for the best saltwater tackle box.
+The selection below is our top 8 choices for the best saltwater tackle box.
 We’ve included both bags and boxes as they each have their uses, plus some rolling boxes.

 While Lakewood caters to the musky fishing world, the effectiveness of the musky monster by Lakewoods can apply directly to saltwater lures as well, and there's a big reason why saltwater anglers shouldn't overlook this box, despite being intended for a specific freshwater species.

 It's BIG, and it can hold large lures that are typical in saltwater fishing.
 Musky lures, like saltwater lures, such as marlin lures and large crankbaits, can run big, and the Lakewood musky monster tackle box can hold lures of up to 14 inches in length.